ChiaHanTu/my-library/C#/C Sharp Beginning.md

 ### Verbatim string

-> won't convert backslash or hexadecimal.
+> 1. won't convert backslash or hexadecimal.
+> 2. To use C# keyword as identifier.

 ```c#
 string path = @"c:\projects\folder";